GoranButkovic/Euler_forward/README.md

 using the forward Euler method and the semi-implicit Euler method (symplectic Euler method).

 Forward Euler method applied to a conservative system like a simple harmonic oscillator will not show convergence because it is not a symplectic method.
-Fixing this is done via the Semi-implicit Euler method which is a canonical transformation (e.g. an symplectomorphism).
+Fixing this is done via the semi-implicit Euler method which is a canonical transformation (e.g. an symplectomorphism).

 The symplectic condition: